MicrosoftDocs/fabric-docs/docs/database/mirrored-database/azure-sql-database-tutorial.md

 #### Use a login and mapped database user

-1. Connect to your Azure SQL logical server using [SQL Server Management Studio (SSMS)](/sql/ssms/download-sql-server-management-studio-ssms) or [Azure Data Studio](/azure-data-studio/download-azure-data-studio).
+1. Connect to your Azure SQL logical server using [SQL Server Management Studio (SSMS)](/sql/ssms/download-sql-server-management-studio-ssms) or [the mssql extension with Visual Studio Code](/sql/tools/visual-studio-code/mssql-extensions?view=fabric&preserve-view=true).
 Connect to the `master` database.
 1. Create a server login and assign the appropriate permissions.
     - Create a SQL Authenticated login named `fabric_login`.
 You can choose any name for this login.
 Provide your own strong password.
 Run the following T-SQL script in the `master` database: